mvalipour/mvalipour.github.io/_posts/2015-08-15-build-cli-using-nodejs-and-dastoor.md

 I'm going to stop here with the example but there are all sorts of possibilities with dastoor.
 For more dastoor checkout the [API Reference](https://github.com/mvalipour/dastoor/wiki/API-Reference)

+The full source for the sample CLI in this article can be found on [github -- mvalipour/dastoor-sample](https://github.com/mvalipour/dastoor-sample).

 ## Conclusion

 [dastoor](https://github.com/mvalipour/dastoor) helps you build a CLI tool very easily